Steve Bechler: Death

 At the time of Bechler's death, ephedra was banned by the International Olympic Committee, the National Collegiate Athletic Association, and the National Football League, but not by Major League Baseball, where its use remained common among players.
-Bud Selig, the Commissioner of Baseball, called for a ban of ephedrine in the wake of Bechler's death.
-Numerous teams banned the use of ephedra in team clubhouses.
-Following Bechler's death, the Food and Drug Administration, which had previously chosen not to ban ephedra, re-opened its efforts to regulate ephedra use.
-The United States Congress dropped its objections to banning ephedra, and Bechler's parents testified in front of Congress.
+Bud Selig, the Commissioner of Baseball, called for a ban in the wake of Bechler's death.
+Numerous teams banned the use of ephedra in their clubhouses.
+The Food and Drug Administration, which had previously chosen not to ban ephedra, subsequently re-opened its efforts to regulate it.
+The United States Congress dropped its previous objections to a ban, and Bechler's parents testified in front of Congress.
 The FDA announced its decision to ban ephedra on December 30.

-Bechler was cremated following his death.
-On the six month anniversary of his death, Kiley scattered his ashes on the pitcher's mound of Oriole Park at Camden Yards.
+Bechler was cremated, and on the six month anniversary of his death his wife, Kiley Mae Nixon, scattered his ashes on the pitcher's mound of Oriole Park at Camden Yards.
 She filed a wrongful death claim against Nutraquest, the manufacturers of the supplement, seeking $600 million in damages.
 The lawsuit against Nutraquest was suspended in October 2003 when the company filed for bankruptcy under Chapter 11 of the United States Code.
 Bechler's parents started The Steve Bechler Athletic Scholarship in his memory, which provides $1,000 annually to a graduating South Medford High School baseball or softball player who intends to compete in college.